 3. They can assist with planning for the future

 Management accounts can provide lots of useful financial information for a small business.
 With immediate benchmarks and comparisons in place, they can allow you to analyse your business performance going forward in the future.
 Most importantly, it can reveal trends, especially if the report compares previous quarters or the performance year to date compared to last year and ideally, the year before that.

 4. They can help to improve your cashflow

-Cash is king and your business health and growth is directly tied to your cashflow.
+Cash is king and your business health and growth is directly tied to your cash flow.
 Regardless of the size of your business, maintaining a fluid movement of cash coming into your business can be the difference between business success and failure.
-Preparing management accounts which include cashflow forecasts allows you to spot potential cash flow problems and gaps in funding quickly before they happen.
+Preparing management accounts that include cash flow forecasts allows you to spot potential cash flow problems and gaps in funding quickly before they happen.
 This way you can identify whether you need to look for external funding or reduce costs before any issues become critical.
 Your management accounts should show what is happening to cash as well as the underlying profit trend.

 You may be able to send your management accounts to banks, potential investors and trade creditors if you are looking to raise finance.
 Including them can improve your chances of accessing the financial support you need.